Hektoen International

 Frazer A. TessemaChicago, Illinois, United States Anatomical terms often read as Latin or Greek gibberish whose main purpose is to be obscure trivia in the first-year medical school ritual called anatomy class.
 But a surprising trend emerges through the English translations of these archaic names: many parts of the human body are named not for…

-• Viktor Frankl: the meaning of a life
+• Viktor Frankl: The meaning of a life

-Anne Jacobson Oak Park, Illinois, United States Figure 1.
-Viktor Frankl, 1965.
-Photo by Prof. Dr. Franz Vesely via Wikimedia.
-CC BY-SA 3.0 DE.
-Not long before the Dachau concentration camp was liberated in April 1945, Viktor Emil Frankl was seriously ill with typhus and writing feverishly on stolen scraps of paper, determined to…
+Anne JacobsonOak Park, Illinois, United States Not long before the Dachau concentration camp was liberated in April 1945, Viktor Emil Frankl was seriously ill with typhus and writing feverishly on stolen scraps of paper, determined to keep himself and his ideas alive.
+Faced with the prospect of his own death and helpless as a physician…

 • Intersection of mental illness, the supernatural, and gender in Pakistan

-Sualeha Siddiq Shekhani Karachi, Pakistan Man with the spirit of his deceased second wife.
-William Hope. c.
-1920 Credit: National Science and Media Museum.
-No known copyright restrictions.
-Maria sits across from me in a pristine clinic room in a private hospital in Pakistan.
-At first reluctant to speak about her husband’s illness, her…
+Sualeha Siddiq ShekhaniKarachi, Pakistan Maria sits across from me in a pristine clinic room in a private hospital in Pakistan.
+At first reluctant to speak about her husband’s illness, her words suddenly flow as if a dam has burst.
+She wants me to know everything: her suffering and her worry at taking care of her…

 • Engage the emotions

-• Blood at Maidan – Kyiv, Ukraine 2014
+• Blood at Maidan—Kyiv, Ukraine 2014

 Olena KaguiRhode Island, United States There was no physical blood present when I stepped onto Maidan Square in Kyiv, Ukraine.
 Yet signs of it were everywhere.
 Bullet holes pierced the shields and helmets that memorialized the fallen.
 Flowers, the color of blood, sat inside the cavern of the helmet.
 The space, once occupied by a…